TApplencourt/OvO/README.md

                             memcopy-double_complex, memcopy-real, memcopy-real-collapse_n2, memcopy-real-loop_pragma
                             memcopy-real-paired_pragmas, reduction-double_complex
                             reduction-real, reduction-real-multiple_devices
-                    Tiers 3:
+                    Tiers 3 (`ovo.sh gen tiers 2`):
-                        All possible combinaison
+                        All possible combination
+Options you can pass:

-Argument explanations for hierarchical_parallelism:
+   For hierarchical_parallelism:
     --test_type      Choose the kind of tests you want to generate.
                        - atomic tests will use OpenMP `atomic` construct to perform a reduction.
                        - reduction tests will use OpenMP `reduction` construct to perform a reduction.